Mounawar Abbouchi

 Her current research looks at what happens to representations of feminine anger in medieval adaptations of classical sources.

-Other areas of interest include: Women in the Middle Ages, medieval romance, translation and multilingualism in the Middle Ages, adaptation and remediation, Middle English, Old & Middle French, Chaucer, Christine de Pizan, book history, paleography and manuscript studies
+Other areas of interest include: History of Emotion, Anger, Women in the Middle Ages, Translation and Multilingualism in the Middle Ages, Adaptation and Remediation, Middle English, Old & Middle French, Chaucer, Christine de Pizan, Book and Manuscript History, Paleography

 "Yde and Olive."
 Medieval Feminist Forum.
 Subsidia Series no. 8.
 Medieval Texts in Translation 5, 2018.